mkoundo/Automate_the_Boring_Stuff/README.md

 By Al Sweigart.
 Free to read online [here](https://automatetheboringstuff.com/). ![Cover Image](cover.png)

- A collection of mini projects coded in Python3, found in Automating the Boring Stuff with Python.
+ A collection of mini projects found in Automating the Boring Stuff with Python.

+ All coding done in Windows 10, **python 3.8.3**.

  To install the additional packages required, run:
 *pip install -r requirements.txt*